 Black has a few good options against this set-up.
 One of the most aggressive and straightforward is to short castle and play c5.
 With this pawn sacrifice, he tries to exploit the absence of the knight on f3 and challenge the d4 pawn, but at the same time wants to open the position and prove that the lead in development is important.
 Although this line is fine for black, the game usually gets very sharp, which means that you can’t afford forgetting your home preparation.

-In this article we are going to present you a different plan, where black looks to counterattack on the queen-side by playing …c6 and …a6, which prepare the break …b5.
+In this article, we are going to present you with a different plan, where black looks to counterattack on the queen-side by playing …c6 and …a6, which prepare the break …b5.

 Position after 5. f3 – c6 6.
 Be3 – a6

-This usually discourages white from castling queen-side, as he would have too many files open against his king.
+This usually discourages white from castling the queenside, as he would have too many files open against his king.
 Next, we are going to analyze a few of white’s most popular answers in this position and show you the ideas black can use in each case.

 White plays 7. a4